KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Basic path**:
 1. The user right-clicks on the course, this will pop up a new menu near the mouse.
 On the new menu the user right-clicks on “Modifica”.
-2. The program opens a new page with a form asking the user to digit the email of the user to invite.
+2. The program displays a new page with a form asking the user to digit the email of the user to invite.
 3. The user submits the form and the invite is sent.

 **Alternate path**: